How to calculate your net worth: Part 1 of Money Management Series

 Step 2: Write down all your assets and their value.

-If you are unsure of something’s value its always better to underestimate than overestimate.
 What you can always do is hop onto a website that sells whatever your trying to guess the value of and see what an item, with the same age and condition as your own retails at.

 So if you have a car, go onto a used car sales website (the bigger the better) input your cars make, model, mileage, age, condition etc and see what other cars similar are selling for.
-You can do this with virtually anything including houses, but house-wise, because the value can be so high, its probably best to get a valuation done by a proper agent.

 Step 3: Add up all your assets to find your total assets.

 Step 4: Write down all your liabilities and their value.
-You may need to go through paper work, or call up and find out exactly what you owe to everyone.
+You may need to go through paperwork, or call up and find out exactly what you owe to everyone.

 If you have been getting into debt but have kept your head in the sand about exactly how much, now is the time to call up and see the exact numbers.
-It might be a bit scary but it’s far better to find out now than 6 months down the line when the debt could be even larger.
-I will be writing a post about what to do if you’re behind with your bills in a few weeks.

 Step 5: Add up all your liabilities to find your total liabilities.